coaxial/ansible-role-mailcow/README.md

 # `mailcow` role

-This playbook will setup a mailcow email server and hourly borg backups.
-Backups are saved to `/var/backup` and removed once handled by borg.
+This playbook will setup a mailcow email server and hourly borg backups (optional, see Variables to disable) Backups are saved to `/var/backup` and removed once handled by borg.
 The last 24 hourly, 7 daily, 4 weekly, 6 monthly and 1 yearly backups are kept.